Clear HMRC Debt.

 Help from HBG Advisory to clear HMRC debt.

 Whatever you do, do not give up.
 HBG Advisory, an experienced team of licensed insolvency practitioners, can offer you a free initial consultation in total confidence.
 We can explore the variety of options available to you and your business.
 If struggling with cash flow issues about HMRC and other debts, contact HBG Advisory now and get a positive step, getting your business on an assured financial way forward and relieving stressful pressures from you and your team.
 Footing.

 Clear HMRC Debt – Can’t Pay Vat – Unable to Pay VAT Due to Coronavirus Covid19?

 If due to the coronavirus, your business is unable to pay HMRC, your company will not incur paying the penalty.
 You may therefore:

 - Suspend VAT payments due before June 30th 2020, and pay them any time up to March 31st 2021 or

 - Further additionally, defer your self-assessment on account payable July 2020, until January 31st 2021.

 - To ensure a formal agreement.
 Making contact with the HMRC coronavirus (COVID-19) helpline (0800 024 1222).
-Suppose your company is unable to pay any other tax bills, as a direct consequence of the coronavirus pandemic.
-Remember you will have to pay this over to the HMRC so ensure you keep it safe.
+Suppose your company is unable to pay any other tax bills, as a direct consequence of the Coronavirus pandemic.
+Remember, you will have to pay this over to HMRC, so ensure you keep it safe.